peted70/az-func-blender/README.md

 ## Further Work

-I realise that this post in now becoming quite long so I am going to wrap up but I also wanted to include other areas that I would hve like to move onto given the time:
+I realise that this post in now becoming quite long so I am going to wrap up but I also wanted to include other areas that I would have liked to have moved onto given the time:

 - Cost analysis